dustinblackman/cargo-gha/README.md

 ## Overview

-**Notice:** This is an early release as the mechanics of the tool are fleshed out.
-Tests have yet to be completed, changes are expected.

 A companion tool to [`cargo-run-bin`](https://github.com/dustinblackman/cargo-run-bin), `cargo-gha` handles downloading and persisting tools from any Github Release assets, keeping versions available and in sync across your team.